arv100kri/Cognitive-Services/Content/en-us/Face/Get-Started-with-Face-API/GettingStartedwithFaceAPIinJavaforAndroid.md

 ## <a name="step1"></a>Step 1: Subscribe for Face API and get your subscription key

 Before using any Face API, you must sign up to subscribe to Face API in the Microsoft Cognitive Services (formerly Project Oxford) portal.
-See [subscription and key management](https://www.microsoft.com/cognitive-services/en-us/sign-up).
+See [subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
 Both primary and secondary key can be used in this tutorial.

 ## <a name="step2"></a>Step 2: Create the application framework